 The old town of Casco Viejo

-Casco Viejo is the old part of downtown, and it’s the most popular place to stay, even in dead season most hostels were fully booked, so you might need to book ahead to avoid disappointment.
+Casco Viejo is the old town, and it’s the most popular place to stay.
+Even in dead season, most hostels were fully booked, so you might need to book ahead to avoid disappointment.
 We tried to stay at the extremely popular Luna’s Castle but they were full, so we settled for the Hospedaje Casco Viejo.
 It was ideal until the power cut out for 12 hours and the only entertainment was a guy playing his guitar non-stop, you know… one of those people.

 For more wonderful views take a walk along the Cinta Costera, the highway that bends around Casco Viejo to avoid the congestion.
 You can look across to the skyscrapers of downtown and look behind you to the crumbling buildings of the old town.
 It’s a great way to escape the city and just enjoy the view.

 If your up for a walk I would recommend climbing Cerro Ancón.
 The hill itself is safe to walk up, but the walk there from Casco Viejo goes through one of the most dangerous parts of the city, it’s patrolled by armed guards and we had no idea until one of them cornered us and advised us to leave straight away.
 Better take a taxi… just to be safe.